IMPORTANT RESOURCES

 Departmental Student Employment

-Hourly Positions: Undergraduates primarily work as course assistants or research assistants in CS.
+Undergraduates primarily work hourly as course assistants or research assistants in CS.

 - Research positions are sometimes advertised via email, but are mostly obtained through direct contact with professors.
-See our research page for more details.
+See our Research Opportunities page for more details.

-Students must complete a federal I-9 form in Student Employment the first time they work at JHU and after every lapse in work that is at least one full semester long.
-This process must be completed before the student begins work in the department.
+Students must complete a federal I-9 form the first time they work at JHU and after every lapse in work that is at least one full semester long.
+This process must be completed before a student begins work in the department.

-Information about submitting hours pay dates, and more can be found on the university’s Experiential Learning site.
+Information about submitting hours, pay dates, and more can be found on the University Experiential Learning site.

 Johns Hopkins offers a host of resources where students can ask for and receive help on a variety of topics.

-If you need someone to listen, you can talk to your faculty adviser, the DUS, the Sr. Academic Program Coordinator, or your WSE academic adviser.
-Sometimes, venting to someone may be all you need.
+If you need someone to listen, you can talk to your faculty advisor, the Director of Undergraduate Studies, or your WSE academic advisor.
+Sometimes venting to someone may be all you need.

 Other times, though, you may want to talk to someone who is trained to help people in distress.
 View these pages for information and hours:

-- Wide range of student well-being resources are available through the Office of Student Life
+- A wide range of student well-being resources are available through the Office of Student Life.

 - The Counseling Center provides services to students who are in need of support and assistance related to their mental health–across a range of topics–in a caring environment.

-That big day at the end of a student’s four years at Johns Hopkins culminates in the celebration called graduation and commencement.
+A student’s four years at Johns Hopkins culminates in a big day of celebration, otherwise called graduation and commencement.

 Timeline to Graduation

-- Submit the Application to Graduate when notified by the Whiting School.
-Information is available on the registrar’s graduation page.
-Make sure you correctly note BS or BA degree as a CS major.
+- Submit your Application to Graduate when notified by the Whiting School.
+Information is available on the Registrar’s graduation page.
+Make sure you correctly note your BS or BA degree as a CS major.

-- November – seniors send their completed “major worksheet” to advising@cs.jhu.edu, who will review (in January) and confirm that they are on track to graduate.
+- November – Fourth-year students send their completed Major Worksheet to advising@cs.jhu.edu, who will review it in January and confirm that they are on track to graduate.

 Celebrations